On implementing SWMR registers from SWSR registers in systems with Byzantine failures: Introduction

-In fact, we show that this impossibility result holds even if \emph{all} the processes except the writer are given atomic $\Reg{1}{n}$s that all processes can read; so the writer is the \emph{only} process that does not have an atomic $\Reg{1}{n}$.
+In fact, we show that this impossibility result holds even if \emph{every} reader is given atomic $\Reg{1}{n}$s that it can write and \emph{all} processes can read, and the writer is the only process that does not have atomic $\Reg{1}{n}$s.

+Note that the above results consider safety and liveness as an \emph{indivisible} requirement of a register implementation.
+But it could be useful to consider each requirement separately.
+For~example, what happens if we want to implement a $\Reg{1}{n}$ with the following properties: (a)~it is \emph{always} safe (i.e., linearizable) and (b) it may lose its liveness (i.e., it may block some read or write operations) \emph{only if} some specific ``pattern/types'' of failures occur?
+We prove that in systems with a mix of process failures: